whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-03-Little-Lace-Box-Serendipity-Subscription-August-2015-Review-Coupon.md

 <center><img src='/images/LLBAugust2015Items.jpg'></center>

-<p>It doesn't seem like there's a lot of items for 2 subs, but more on that later.</p>
+<p>It doesn't seem like there's a lot of items for 2 subs, or maybe it's just me.</p>

 <H4>Items in detail:</H4>